-(i) Externally acquired intangible assets
+(j) Externally acquired intangible assets

-Externally acquired intangible assets are initially recognised at cost less accumulated amortisation and impairment and subsequently amortised on a straight-line basis over their useful economic lives.
+Externally acquired intangible assets are initially recognised at cost and subsequently amortised on a straight-line basis over their useful economic lives.
 The amortisation expense is included within the cost of sales line in the consolidated income statement.